Greenfield in Milwaukee County, Wisconsin — The American Midwest (Great Lakes)

 Erected by Wisconsin Conference United Methodist Church Historical Society.

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
+This historical marker is listed in this topic list: Religion & Religious Structures.

 Location.
 42° 58.884′ N, 87° 58.696′ W. Marker is in Greenfield, Wisconsin, in Milwaukee County.
-Marker is at the intersection of W. Morgan Avenue and S. 51st Street, on the right when traveling west on W. Morgan Avenue.
+It is at the intersection of W. Morgan Avenue and S. 51st Street, on the right when traveling west on W. Morgan Avenue.
 Marker is located in the parking lot of the Memorial United Methodist Church.
 Touch for map.
 Marker is in this post office area: Milwaukee WI 53219, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Meadowmere (approx. 1.4 miles away); The Land Survey of 1836 / Greenfield’s 1836 Greenery (approx. 1.6 miles away); Bodamer Log Cabin (approx. 1.6 miles away); Greenfield: The Last Town in Milwaukee County (approx. 1.7 miles away); Forest Home Soldiers' Lot (approx. 1.9 miles away); Byron Kilbourn (approx. 2 miles away); Edward George Ryan (approx. 2 miles away); In memory of Franklin Van Valkenburgh (approx. 2.1 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Meadowmere (approx. 1.4 miles away); The Land Survey of 1836 / Greenfields 1836 Greenery (approx. 1.6 miles away); Bodamer Log Cabin (approx. 1.6 miles away); Greenfield: The Last Town in Milwaukee County (approx. 1.7 miles away); Forest Home Soldiers' Lot (approx. 1.9 miles away); Byron Kilbourn (approx. 2 miles away); Edward George Ryan (approx. 2 miles away); In memory of Franklin Van Valkenburgh (approx. 2.1 miles away).
 Touch for a list and map of all markers in Greenfield.